Force over Distance: Chapter 50

 It was Wray.

 Young dragged his eyelids open.
 The room was a blurred tableau of lines and angles.
 White sheets glared beneath day-spectrum lights.
-He lifted his head, fighting double gravity or invisible drag or fatigue so intense it felt like it came from the world rather than from him.
+He lifted his head, fighting double gravity or invisible drag or fatigue so intense it belonged to the world rather than him.
 He shifted, and pain hit like an acid wave.
 His forearms were on fire.
-His left eye-socket had encountered an icepick at some point.
+His left eye-socket was full of knives.
 His back ached.
 His neck was killing him.
 And—

 Shit.